mjordan/islandora_workbench_docs/docs/fields.md

 The subdelimiter character defaults to a pipe (`|`) but can be set in your config file using the `subdelimiter` configuration setting.

 !!! note
     Workbench will remove duplicate values in CSV fields.
-For example, if you accidently use `first subvalue|second subvalue|second subvalue` in your CSV, Workbench will filter out the superflous `second subvalue`.
+For example, if you accidentally use `first subvalue|second subvalue|second subvalue` in your CSV, Workbench will filter out the superfluous `second subvalue`.
 This applies to both `create` and `update` tasks, and within `update` tasks, replacing values and appending values to existing ones.
 Workbench deduplicates CVS values silently: it doesn't log the fact that it is doing it.

 ### Drupal field types